yakisova41/crx-monkey/README.md

 ### importIconToUsercript

 Convert the 48-pixel icon specified in the `manifest.json` to base64 and set it to the userscript icon.

-### userscriptInjectPage

-You can specify the contentscript to be inserted using a script tag directly into the body accessed from the unsafeWindow when loading as a userscript.

 ### prettier